 Whatever you decide, I pray you grow in your friendship, emotional closeness, and relational intimacy with your spouse.

 Hi there, I'm Dr. Jessica McCleese and I'm glad you stopped by.

 I love to help couples find joy in their marriage.
 I fully believe that couples are happier when they're working on themselves as individuals and also working on their relationship as a couple.
 Thankfully, even when there is individual work needed, couples can help one another in this process.
 I hope you'll allow me to journey with you as you learn how to love your spouse well!

 Norfolk, VA, 23502

 Please remember that this site is educational in nature.
 It is not intended to diagnose or treat any medical or mental health condition.
 Using this site does not constitute a working relationship between us and it also does not take the place of any work that you are doing with your doctor or therapist.

 Questions?
-You just may find answers on the FAQ section of the “Work With Me” page.
+You will probably find your answers on the FAQ page.
 If not, feel free to call or email.